 - Warranty: 2-year limited

 - Running watts: 3300

 Power & Run Time

-Starting right off the bat with the most important feature of any generator: Power.
+Let’s start right off the bat with the most important feature of any generator: power.

-Fill one side with your computers, phones, and television, then load the other side with your small appliances and furnace/heater.
-Right out of the box, the Generac GP3300 comes equipped with a 20V-to-30V RV adapter, helping make any power needs easier to come by.
+Fill one side with your computers, phones, and television; then, load the other side with your small appliances and furnace/heater.
+Right out of the box, the Generac GP3300 comes equipped with a 20V-to-30V RV adapter, making power needs easier to meet.